Keyvanhardani/Active-eCommerce-Laravel-CMS-5.5.2-Cross-Site-request-forgery-CSRF-to-Cross-site-Scripting-XSS/README.md

 4. Option 1: save the script as html and paste the _token into token field and hit submit</br>
 5. Option 2: use XSS payload </textarea><script>alert(document.domain)</script> in Description or subject value on support ticket.</br>
 5. Now Generate a CSRF POC</br></br>

+# DISCLAIMER: This exploit is for testing and educational purposes only.
+Any
+# other usage for this code is not allowed.
+Use at your own risk.